aptos-labs/aptos-core/developer-docs-site/docs/nodes/validator-node/using-aws.md

 ## Before you proceed

-Make sure you complete these pre-requisite steps before you proceed:
+Make sure you complete these prerequisite steps before you proceed:

 1. Set up your AWS account.
 2. Make sure the following are installed on your local computer: